-- 4.8.1 Any teacher who applies for and is awarded one of the 75 full-time equivalent Study Awards, available nationally each year to all primary teachers and principals, shall be granted leave on pay for the period of the study.
-The priorities for the awarding of the study awards shall be as determined by the Ministry of Education | Te Tāhuhu o te Mātauranga after consultation with the NZEI Te Riu Roa. - 4.8.2 In allocating study awards the good employer requirements of sections 597 and 600 of the Education and Training Act 2020 shall be considered. - 4.8.3 Up to five of the 75 awards may be available to teachers or principals who intend to undertake an agreed project of research in education.
+4.8.44.8.1 Any teacher who applies for and is awarded one of the 75 full-time equivalent Study Awards, available nationally each year to all primary teachers and principals, shall be granted leave on pay for the period of the study.
+The priorities for the awarding of the study awards shall be as determined by the Ministry of EducationTe Tāhuhu o te Mātauranga after consultation with the NZEI Te Riu Roa.

+4.8.54.8.2 In allocating study awards the good employer requirements of s77A of the State Sector Act 1988sections 597 and 600 of the Education and Training Act 2020 shall be considered.

+4.8.64.8.3 Up to five of the 75 awards may be available to teachers or principals who intend to undertake an agreed project of research in education.